-Martin started Point Reyes Oyster in 1985 to realize his dream of working outdoors, just downstream of the land that his ancestors once farmed.
-He has sold his oysters, clams, and mussels at Bay Area restaurants and farmer’s markets for over 30 years, always striving to bring the freshest product to market.
-Together with his two children, Whittaker and Lindsey, they have founded Bodega Bay Oyster to connect with locals and visitors in west Sonoma County.
+Martin first started as Point Reyes Oyster Co. to realize his dream of working outdoors, just downstream of the land that his ancestors once farmed.
+He has sold his oysters, clams, and mussels at Bay Area restaurants and farmers markets for over 30 years, always striving to bring the freshest product to market.